ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

   {: screen}

 {: tsCauses}
+Router services may deploy for one of the following reasons:

 * **If no router services are deployed or router services are not assigned an external IP address**: In standard clusters, the first time that you create a cluster in a zone, a public VLAN and a private VLAN in that zone are automatically provisioned for you in your IBM Cloud infrastructure account.
 In that zone, 1 public portable subnet is requested on the public VLAN that you specify and 1 private portable subnet is requested on the private VLAN that you specify.
 For {{site.data.keyword.openshiftlong_notm}}, VLANs have a limit of 40 subnets.
 If the cluster's VLAN in a zone already reached that limit, the **Ingress Subdomain** fails to provision and the default public router for the Ingress controller fails to provision.
 To view how many subnets a VLAN has, from the [IBM Cloud infrastructure console](https://cloud.ibm.com/classic?), select **Network** > **IP Management** > **VLANs**.
 Click the **VLAN Number** of the VLAN that you used to create your cluster.
 Review the **Subnets** section to see whether 40 or more subnets exist.